Start an LLC

 Registering for an assumed name in NC, also known as DBA (Doing Business As) allows you to operate your business under a different name than its legal registered name.
 Some business owners choose this option for branding purposes, or maybe after the business changed it’s offering and wish to use a name that better fits the market.
 People operating a franchise business also use different names for the LLC and DBA.

 Assumed business name filings are processed by the relevant local County Register of Deeds.
-You’ll need to fill this form and pay a $26 fee.
+You’ll need to fill a form and pay a $26 fee.

 Register your name for trademark (optional)